c4arl0s/6Rebasing/README.md

 # 	* [Add a Personal Bio](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing---content)

-With our news hotfix out of the way, we can now continue work on our about section.
+**With our news hotfix out of the way, we can now continue work on our about section**.
 Create the file about/me.html with the following contents:

 ```html
 <!DOCTYPE html>